fieldtrip/website/tutorial/artifacts.md

 ---
 title: Introduction on dealing with artifacts
+category: tutorial
-tags: [tutorial, artifact, preprocessing, eeg, meg]
+tags: [artifact, preprocessing, eeg, meg]
 ---

 # Introduction on dealing with artifacts